 - Raise the profile of all wetlands and their value in Ireland

-- Develop national wetland polices, and to provide advice to policy makers
+- Develop and support national wetland polices, and provide advice to policy makers

 - Support wetland education and public awareness of wetlands